Vulnerable plaque: Detection

 While a single ruptured plaque can be identified during autopsy as the cause of a coronary event, there is currently no way to identify a culprit lesion before it ruptures.

-Because artery walls typically enlarge in response to enlarging plaques, these plaques do not usually produce much stenosis of the artery lumen.
+Artery walls typically enlarge in response to enlarging plaques, a process called vascular remodeling.
+Due to vascular remodeling, vulnerable plaques do not usually produce much stenosis of the artery lumen.
 Therefore, they are not detected by cardiac stress tests or angiography, the tests most commonly performed clinically with the goal of predicting susceptibility to future heart attack.
 In contrast to conventional angiography, cardiac CT angiography does enable visualization of the vessel wall as well as plaque composition.
 Some of the CT derived plaque characteristics can help predict for acute coronary syndrome.
 In addition, because these lesions do not produce significant stenoses, they are typically not considered "critical" and/or interventionable by interventional cardiologists, even though research indicates that they are the more important lesions for producing heart attacks.

-The tests most commonly performed clinically with the goal of testing susceptibility to future heart attack include several medical research efforts, starting in the early to mid-1990s, using intravascular ultrasound (IVUS), thermography, near-infrared spectroscopy, careful clinical follow-up, and other methods, to predict these lesions and the individuals most prone to future heart attacks.
-These efforts remain largely research with no useful clinical methods to date (2006).
-Furthermore, the usefulness of detecting individual vulnerable plaques by invasive methods has been questioned because many "vulnerable" plaques rupture without any associated symptoms and it remains unclear if the risk of invasive detection methods is outweighed by clinical benefit.
+Medical research reports that there are several imaging techniques, both invasive and non-invasive, that show promise to detect atheromatous plaque and distinguish vulnerable plaque from non-vulnerable plaques, but the benefit of such diagnostic tools have not been shown to be routinely valuable for predicting which plaques will rupture in the immediate future.
+These imaging techniques include intravascular ultrasound (IVUS), near-infrared spectroscopy (NIRS), and optical coherence tomography (OCT).
+However, the usefulness of detecting individual vulnerable plaques by invasive methods has been questioned because many "vulnerable" plaques rupture without any associated symptoms and it remains unclear if the risk of invasive detection methods is outweighed by clinical benefit.

+There are varying use cases for each of these methods.
+IVUS, while excellent for performing measurements of plaque burden and lumen obstruction, suffers from its lack of resolution — this often requires post-processing algorithms to resolve this issue.
+OCT, in contrast, performs well in resolving the image, but has shallow reach and requires constant contrast media to be administered.
+NIRS is typically used with other imaging modalities like IVUS since it is very accurate in detecting lipid-rich plaques and it lacks the structural information needed to provide a standalone image that can be interpreted.

+Other approaches to detecting vulnerable plaque include several non-invasive measures such as coronary computed tomography angiography (CCTA) or cardiac computed tomography angiography, magnetic resonance imaging (MRI), and positron emission tomography (PET).
+These detection methods are typically used as a screening method to determine if a patient is required to undergo a more serious invasive detection protocol.